Focus on activities that bring revenue into your business

 Think about each one of your posts as “pillar content.”
 These are the backbone of your marketing efforts.

-These pillar-content posts have a long lifespan and will help to educate your peeps by helping them solve a problem.
+These pillar-content posts have a long lifespan and will help to educate your prospects and clients by helping them solve a problem.
 Also, they will serve to attract potential clients to your website over and over again.

 Stuck for ideas?